crescendont/ln-scoring-algorithm-updated/README.md

 **Is this a virus?**

 No. I don't know how to code that either.
 However, you should never give any random file off the internet the permissions this needs in order to run on Mac -- *if* it was a virus, you'd be screwed.
-It needs these permissions because I can't sign the executable , and from what I gather, you need to purchase a membership to the Apple Developer Program in order to get a signing certificate.
+It needs these permissions because I can't sign the executable, and from what I gather, you need to purchase a membership to the Apple Developer Program in order to get a signing certificate.
+Similarly, don't ignore your antivirus for random exe files you find online.
+That's an excellent way to get a virus.

 This file was written in Python, then turned into an executable for distribution and ease of use using PyInstaller.
 As far as I know, neither contain malware.